 - a.
 Provide a liaison to the VDCT to assist in the state's process for accepting/refusing offers of donated product, if requested. - b.
 Prepare procedures to accept unsolicited donations of food and other appropriate products when received through the state's web-based donated goods system or from the state's Multi-Agency Warehouse. - c.
-Provide organizational donation phone numbers to the Governor's Emergency Information Bilingual Hotline / 2-1-1 Center for reference. - d.
-Inform the State Donations Management Coordinator of any identified needs of survivors which could be met using donated goods or the services of spontaneous volunteers.
+Provide organizational donation phone numbers to NC 211 for reference. - d.
+Inform the State Donations Management Coordinator of any identified needs of survivors which could be met using donated goods or the services of spontaneous volunteers. - e.

-e.
 Accept assignment of spontaneous volunteers through the state's volunteer registration system to support event-specific volunteer needs of the organization.